alexandremorgado/WeatherApp/README.md

 # The Weather
-A simple Universal (iOS and macOS) weather app that can take a location input, then display some details about the weather.
+A simple universal (iOS and macOS) weather app that can take a location input, then display some details about the weather.
 This project was a implementend in 2 days to solve a "Take Home Code Challenge".

 ## Tech stack